tk0987/3D-heat-transport/README.md

 results by time ll be easily scallable

+simulation time is proportional to simulated volume. if one simulate bigger volume, then time = desired_volume/simulated_volume*simulation_time

 if one needs to simulate solid material heating (temperature distribution), then one can use this code.

 while 4d plotting you should be able to distinguish copper radiator and surrounding water after at least 2 seconds of simulated time